SublimeText/Sass/README.md

 This package is available through [Package Control](https://packagecontrol.io).

-## 2.0

-Version 2.0 introduces new highlighting and completion features.
-This is a pretty big change, so for those who want it the previous version is still available as well as a different package: [Syntax Highlighting for Sass](https://github.com/P233/Syntax-highlighting-for-Sass).

 ## Buy me a coffee

 ☕️👌🏻

 If you enjoy this package, feel free to make a little [donation via PayPal](https://paypal.me/pools/c/89Rf8xJKlw) towards the coffee that keeps this project running.
 It's much appreciated!

+---

+The old version of this package is still available here: [Syntax Highlighting for Sass](https://github.com/P233/Syntax-highlighting-for-Sass).